 Identity Management and SSO

 Whenever you register for a service, platform, SaaS, etc., you provide certain bits of information to authenticate your identity.
-This information is stored by the provider under your unique profile.
+The provider stores this information under your unique profile.
 This helps the provider prevent unauthorized access to your data and its systems.
 This concept of identity management has been around for decades.
 But with increased online offers and the rise in mobile device usage, many companies have realized the need for a simpler approach.
 And SSO is exactly that.

 SSO identity management eliminates the need to create a separate user account and access credentials for each new service by allowing you to log in using already certified access credentials from a third-party source.